6 Most Overpriced Sandwich Chains, According to Customers

-We looked at the current prices and customer sentiments regarding America's leading sandwich chains.
+We looked at prices and customer sentiments regarding America's leading sandwich chains.
 Are these sandwich-slingers really offering value for money?
 Here are the five fast-food sandwich chains that customers think are overpriced.

 While Panera is the second-largest fast-casual chain and the largest bakery chain in the U.S., some customers have begun to refer to the food as "overpriced hospital food" with outrageous price-to-quality ratios.
-For example, the chain's grilled cheese—which features just bread and cheese—costs at least $8 (not including taxes), and fans are fed up, according to Mashed.
+For example, the chain's grilled cheese—which features just bread and cheese—costs at least $8 (not including taxes), and fans are fed up.
 To put matters into perspective, research suggests that it costs about 50 cents to produce these sandwiches, so that's quite an overpriced upcharge to make a profit.

 "Fresh soup with half a sandwich shouldn't total over 10 dollars, and yet it does, and even more if you add a drink," an upset Redditor explains, and goes on to say, "It's like a slightly better Subway with soup, but has prices that would lead you to believe it's a substantially better Subway."